RaphMad/framemeister_scaling/README.md

    - Since it scales only in one direction, it can be used to "restore" can be used to restore an aspect ratio that was manipulated by cropping the picture using `H_WIDTH` and/or `V_WIDTH`
 - `ZOOM_OVERSCAN`
    - Shrinks the picture uniformely
-   - Affects the black bars to the left and right
+   - Introduces a black "letterbox" around the shrunk picture
+   - Think of it as the inverse of `ZOOM_SIZE`

 # Scaling to full height: